Use our extensive range of Jeep colors and Jeep touch up paint to restore your paint job to its original factory finish.

 - Let the Jeep touch up paint dry for at least a day

-Before starting, make sure you read the instructions for the Jeep paint color you have purchased.
-The guide above is just an overview of the process, and you can find more detailed instructions using our video library.
+Before starting, make sure you read the instructions for the Jeep paint color you have purchased, instructions are included with every shipment.
+The guide above is just an overview of the process, and you can find more detailed instructions using our video library on YouTube.
 If you have any questions regarding the painting process, give your staff a call, and they can help with any issues you may have.

 What paint products can you use to fix your Jeep?